niklasramo/palikka/README.md

 [![Coverage Status](https://coveralls.io/repos/niklasramo/palikka/badge.svg?branch=v0.3.0)](https://coveralls.io/r/niklasramo/palikka?branch=v0.3.0)
 [![Bower version](https://badge.fury.io/bo/palikka.svg)](http://badge.fury.io/bo/palikka)

 A compact and well-tested JavaScript module/event/promise system that works in the browser (all the way down to IE7) and Node.js.
 So, why bundle three different libraries together?
 Both a module and a deferred system require an event system to work so it makes sense to optimize their synergies internally in order to keep the code DRY and performant.
-The goal of this project is to provide a solid module/event/promise system with only the essential features.
+The goal of this project is to provide a solid module/event/promise system with the essential features.

 ##Features